mxswat/vscode-pd2-dev-tools/README.md

 ## Features

-Auto complete for the beardlib `main.xml` file
+Auto complete for the beardlib `main.xml` file and the SuperBLT `mod.txt` file

 ## Known Issues